NY Times best-selling author, university professor and researcher Brené Brown about the power of vulnerability. Be inspired!

-NYTimes best-selling author, university professor and researcher Brené Brown, has over the past few years rocketed in popularity because of her groundbreaking work in the areas of vulnerability, courage, worthiness, and shame.
-She shares her research by appearing on TED talks and being a guest on different television shows to discuss her personal journey into understanding herself and human life.
-Adored by her fans and praised by her peers, Brené, rather modestly describes herself as an “Authentic Mess”.
+NYTimes best-selling author, university professor and researcher Brené Brown, has rocketed in popularity over the past few years because of her groundbreaking work in vulnerability, courage, worthiness, and shame.
+She shares her research by appearing in TED talks and being a guest on different television shows to discuss her journey into understanding herself and human life.
+Adored by her fans and praised by her peers, Brené modestly describes herself as an “Authentic Mess”.

-Brené graduated from her undergrad when she was 29 years old, then proceeded straight into her master’s and Ph.D. programs.
-She experienced first-hand the impact of amazing professors and knew what she wanted her life’s work to be—changing the lives of students while getting to talk about what she was passionate about.
+Brené graduated from her undergrad when she was 29 years old, then proceeded straight into her master’s and PhD programs.
+She experienced first-hand the impact of outstanding professors and knew what she wanted her life’s work to be—changing the lives of students while getting to talk about what she was passionate about.

-This shaky feeling is vulnerability, and it makes you want to turn around and go home, where you can escape the potential judgment of others and your own fear of the unfamiliar.
+This shaky feeling is vulnerability, and it makes you want to turn around and go home, where you can escape the potential judgment of others and your fear of the unfamiliar.
 But by pushing through those doors, you are doing something far more healthy and transformative, according to Brené Brown.
-In fact, “vulnerability is the core, the heart, the center of meaningful human experiences,“, she says.
+In fact, “vulnerability is the core, the heart, the centre of meaningful human experiences,“ she says.

 And Brené is passionate about vulnerability.
-She shared her passion in a TedxHouston talk, “The Power of Vulnerability,” and to her great surprise, it went viral.
-To date, it has been viewed over 35 million times online and is one of the top 5 TED talks of all time. ( As a treat from us, you can find the full TED talk at the end of this article – or as part of our programs as Bonus Material..)
+She shared her passion in a TedxHouston talk, “The Power of Vulnerability“, and to her great surprise, it went viral.
+It has been viewed over 35 million times online and is one of the top 5 TED talks of all time.

-We don’t like to talk about vulnerability, mostly because it makes us feel “weak” or “powerless.”
-We feel like if we admit our fragility, we will be broken in two by the opinions of others and even ourselves.
-Vulnerability is not weakness, it’s about the willingness to show up and be seen, when you can’t control the outcome, and it is actually our greatest measure of courage living our lives and following our values.
-So, show up, in an authentic way and let us see your hearts because we know how lonely you actually are!”
+We don’t like discussing vulnerability, mainly because it makes us feel “weak” or “powerless.”
+If we admit our fragility, we will be broken in two by the opinions of others and ourselves.
+Vulnerability is not weakness, it’s about the willingness to show up and be seen when you can’t control the outcome, and it is our most significant measure of courage in living our lives and following our values.
+So, show up authentically and let us see your hearts because we know how lonely you are!”

-It’s important to begin to recognize those fragile moments of vulnerability and work with them.
-Brené recommends mindfulness as a good place to start with.
-Adopting a practice of openness and awareness of your environment as well as your own thoughts, feelings, and triggers will help you recognize when you’re disengaging because you’re afraid.
-Eventually, you should also gain also clarity about your personal values to understand what really matters and drives you in your live and career.
+It’s essential to begin to recognise those fragile moments of vulnerability and work with them.
+Brené recommends mindfulness as an excellent place to start with.
+Adopting a practice of openness and awareness of your environment and thoughts, feelings, and triggers, will help you recognise when you’re disengaging because you’re afraid.
+Eventually, it would be best if you also gained clarity about your values to understand what matters and drives you in your life and career.
 It’s your inner compass that helps you navigate.
-You need vulnerability as partner to follow your inner compass and grow personally.
-In our programs we are covering this all.
+It would be best if you had vulnerability as a partner to follow your inner compass and grow personally.
+In our programs, we are covering this all.

-After you become aware of where you are and what matters to you, you will be more certain about what changes you would like to see in your life.
-Here is one of our programs that will help you discover more about how you can overcome your fears, become clear on what you want and how to achieve it.
-Click here!
+After you become aware of where you are and what matters to you, you will be more particular about what changes you want to see in your life.
+We have various online coaching programs that will help you discover more about overcoming your fears and becoming clear on what you want and how to achieve it.